Skip to content

 What does art do to your brain?
 Mark Mieras explains it in 4 sentences, more on Radio Futura on Thursday

 You really have to be a hardcore debate fan to want to voluntarily listen to a conversation about education.
-Yet this Thursday's Radio Futura broadcast will be interesting, because it's about Radical Education and brains.
+Still, this Thursday's Radio Futura broadcast will be interesting, as it is about Radical Education and brains.
 Brains are hot, thanks to Dick Swaab and insights from brain-based teaching.

 Debating reviews is pointless.
 Readers are perfectly capable of judging for themselves.